f1re69/streamy/README.md

 # Streamy

-RESTful webservice which allow users to manage and read video streams.
+RESTful webservice which allow users to make and read video stream.

 ## Getting Started